 This covers any errors you make or mistakes your client perceives you to have made.
 This could be a bug in your code, a typo on the packaging you designed, or an underperforming ad campaign you've ran for a client.

 If your negligence or perceived negligence leads to a loss for your client, they can try to recover this loss from you.

 A data breach covers loss of documents or deletion of important data.
 As a freelancer, clients are trusting you with important information, files, assets, personally identifiable information etc. It's your responsibility to keep this information safe.

 Cover also extends to third-party cyber liability where a client suffers a computer security failure or malicious code is transmitted to their computer.

 Unintentional Breach of Contract

 Breach of contract can take many forms.
 It could be something as simple as failing to deliver a project on time or not meeting the client's expectations.
 Any breach of contract may entitle the client to make a claim for damages for the losses it has suffered.

 That wasn't so bad, was it?

-PI policies differ between insurers, so it's always worth reading the policy wording.
-A good PI policy may cost a bit more, but you'll be safe in the knowledge that it offers broader cover.
+Professional indemnity policies differ between insurers so it's always worth reading the policy wording or asking your insurer questions.
+A good insurance policy may cost a bit more, but you'll be safe in the knowledge that it offers broader cover.

 Oh, and if you're a freelancer who falls into category one of never having thought about insurance, you can get a quote with Jack.